oconnor-ryan/E2E2/README.md

     this user is in will be exposed.
 How do you protect other clients?
     - Should I create a different encryption key for each user, each chat, or each message?

+3. How Will Login Work?
+  - Look into passwordless authentification
+    - Use certificates, TOTP, One Time Passcodes, and/or Multi-Factor Auth.
+    - Try to avoid using credentials that can be used to deanonymize a user (emails, phone numbers, hardware information, IP addresses, are all things that point back to a real person. )
+  - Traditional Usernames and Passwords can work in 2 ways:
+    1. The server only checks if the hash and salt match the database
+      - The plaintext password is hashed and salted before being sent to the server.
+      - To authenticate a user, the salt stored on the server must be sent to the client, then the client sends a 2nd HTTP request with the hashed and salted string created from their password.
+      - The client uses the plaintext password to derive a AES key
+      - The server then sends the user's encrypted private key to the client if the hash matches the one on the database.
+      - The server should temporarily block the IP address after a certain number of failed attempts.
+      - The client can then decrypt the key and start messaging.
+    2. The server stores no password hashes and willingly gives out encrypted data to everyone.
+      - The server is dumb and will give any encrypted data to any user.
+      - Because this data is encrypted, it can only be decrypted by the user with the correct password.
+      - The user uses their password to derive a AES key that can decrypt their messages.
+      - This may be bad since it allows attackers to receive large portions of data that they can start attempting to decrypt.